 Google Publish Center and news guidelines

 You’ll need to configure your Google Publisher Center account to manage your presence in Google News.
-But first, you’ll need to ensure that you abide by Google’s general Webmaster guidelines and Google News-specific policies.
+But first, you’ll need to ensure that you abide by Google’s general Search Essentials documentation (formerly known as their webmaster guidelines) and Google News-specific policies.
 In these guidelines, there are several technical requirements and quality guidelines; most of these are met by using WordPress; assuming you use a standard theme, there are a few things to note.

 - Google News sitemap; a Google news sitemap is “not required but recommended, “according to Google’s documentation.
 Helpfully, our News SEO plugin automatically generates this for you.